 What's Apple announcing for iPhone and iPad at WWDC19?

 Apple's biggest update, as always, comes to us in the form of a new edition of iOS. iOS 13, the latest mobile operating system from Cupertino, is set to continue last year's trend of bug fixes and functional updates rather than a brand new look and feel.
 This comes as a relief to fans of iOS 12, who praised the current version for its focused approach over risk-taking seen in previous editions.

-Reminders has been completely revamped into a colorful and functional "to-do" app that competes with the kind found on the App Store -- complete with daily tasks, a new grid layout, and the ability to flag specific items for later.
+Reminders will be completely revamped into a colorful and functional "to-do" app that competes with the kind found on the App Store -- complete with daily tasks, a new grid layout, and the ability to flag specific items for later.

 Messaging, however, gets the biggest face-lift of all with custom avatars and stickers that users can set using pictures, animoji, or memoji -- the popular animated emoji faces.

 Another much-hyped upgrade is coming to the realm of health on iOS, with new features like hearing-health and cycling tracking now standard to the platform.